DarkNightmare42/targetscripts/README.md

 the original script.

 # Disclaimer
-Use at your own, which includes, but is not limited to any possible bans, cart lockouts, cancelled orders, etc.
+Use at your own risk, which includes, but is not limited to any possible bans, cart lockouts, cancelled orders, etc.